TGHI/Folderview/README.md

   ListFolderContents(Server.MapPath("your/directory/here"))
 ```

-Currently, Foldertree opens user-specified files (images and text) in a modal window for viewing instead of simply opening them as a hyperlink.
+Foldertree opens user-specified files (images and text) in a modal window for viewing instead of simply opening them as a hyperlink.

 ![ScreenShot](https://raw.github.com/TGHI/Folderview/master/screenshots/screenshot-modal.png)